KentaGoto/PlaneTextGenerator_TMX/README.md

 # PlaneTextGenerator_TMX

-TMXファイルから、ソースとターゲットをテキストに出力する。
+## Description
+Output source and target from a TMX file to text.

-# Requirements
+## Requirements
 - Windows
-- TMX の lang 属性値で、ソースが en-US、ターゲットが ja-JP であること
+- TMX's lang attribute value with the source being en-US and the target being ja-JP

 ## License
 MIT